Who we are:

 Tisya Mavuram is a writer, digital strategist, and fervent defender of the state of New Jersey.
 Follow her on Twitter at @tmavuram.

-There’s a lot of elections coverage out there, but it’s nearly all about general elections, to the point where when a primary does get noticed, it’s probably because the general election is expected to be competitive.
-That leaves out most of the country, where the general’s a formality, which is where Primaries for Progress comes in.
+There’s no shortage of elections coverage out there, but it’s nearly all about general elections, to the point where when a primary does get noticed, it’s probably because the general election is expected to be competitive.
+That leaves out most of the country, where the general’s a formality, which is where Primary School comes in.
 We’re looking at Democratic primaries for races where the primary’s likely to be the only interesting election.

 What kind of races?